Who will support me at my workplace?

 Assessors, Raters and Reviewers

-Assessors are responsible for assessing the performance of trainees undertaking the various workplace-based assessments (DOPS, CBDs, OCEs).
+Assessors are responsible for assessing the performance of trainees undertaking the various work-based assessments (DOPS, CBDs, OCEs).
 Raters are nominated by the trainee to complete a Multi-Source Feedback assessment of the trainee.
-Reviewers will assess and sign off evidence you provide for your competencies.
+Reviewers will assess and sign off evidence you provide.

 Human Resources and Occupational Health